rust-lang/reference/src/items/implementations.md

 ## Trait Implementations

-A _trait implementation_ is defined like an inherent implementation except that the optional generic type declarations is followed by a [trait] followed by the keyword `for`.
-Followed by a path to a nominal type.
+A _trait implementation_ is defined like an inherent implementation except that the optional generic type declarations are followed by a [trait], followed by the keyword `for`, followed by a path to a nominal type.

 <!-- To understand this, you have to back-reference to the previous section. :( -->